micro-analytics/micro-analytics-cli/README.md

 micro-analytics will tell you when it starts up if it is supported, so the easiest way to find out is just to start it up.

+The example below shows how you can listen for events in the browser, just swap micro-analytics.now.sh with your own domain and give it a try.

 ```es6
 const sse = new EventSource('https://micro-analytics.now.sh/sse')
 sse.onopen = function () { console.log('[sse] open') }